giuseppedistasi/android-image-gallery/README.md

 - A smart, fast and easy to use image gallery for android

-- Display image gallery with a set of features like thumbnails bar, pinch-to-zoom, fullscreen, tap-to-zoom
+- Display image gallery with a set of features like thumbnails, pinch-to-zoom, fullscreen, tap-to-zoom

 - Loads picture from assets or from web